Posts

 Sylvania Waters Australia

-In 1968 one of the worlds largest 2-inch vacuum systems was installed at Sylvania Waters, 12 km south of Sydney Australia.
-The vacuum valves in fibreglass pits collected wastewater from 2 houses sending it to the vacuum pump station.
+In 1968 one of the world’s largest 2-inch vacuum systems was installed at Sylvania Waters, 12 km south of Sydney Australia.
+The vacuum valves in fiberglass pits collected wastewater from 2 houses sending it to the vacuum pump station.
 The early system used a ball float controller, similar to what was used in old toilet cisterns.
-As this was not a separated grey/black water system, a 2-inch valve was clearly going to be a choke point with a 3-inch toilet drain pipe.
+As this was not a separated grey/black water system, a 2-inch valve was clearly going to be a choke point with a 3-inch toilet drainpipe.
 In 1994 we were hired by Sydney Water to fix up the system, replace the valves and float controllers.
 Sadly because of the collection pit size and the vacuum main size it was not possible to increase the valves to 3 inch, but the system was improved.

 Now, with it being over 50 years old, some really positive changes can be made, specifically with the help of monitoring systems.

 Even though most vacuum regulations call for a minimum sized valve of 3-inches there have still been some 2-inch and 2 1/2-inch valve systems installed.
 You have all met that client who wants to save $100 on a valve but doesn’t care that the utility will have to spend a fortune on maintenance trying to clear blockages.
-This has not helped the reputation of vacuum systems and we often hear of problem systems and high maintenance costs.
-Quite often it is due to small or bad quality valves or old fashioned ball controllers still being used.
+This has not helped the reputation of vacuum systems, and we often hear of problem systems and high maintenance costs.
+Quite often it is due to small or bad quality valves or old-fashioned ball controllers still being used.

 Reusel, The Netherlands